tarikh/newsletter_summary/README.md

 ## Functional Specification

-This section provides a detailed breakdown of the script's internal workings.
+This section provides a detailed breakdown of the tool's internal workings.

 ### 1. Overview

-The script automates the process of retrieving, analyzing, and summarizing AI-focused newsletters from Gmail, generating a user-focused report.
+The tool automates the process of retrieving, analyzing, and summarizing AI-focused newsletters from Gmail, generating a user-focused report.

 ### 2. Core Functionality